yatsu/jaffle/docs/config/process.rst

 - **tty** (bool | optional | default: ``false``)

-    Whether to enable special treatment for a TTY application.
+    Whether to enable special care for a TTY application.
 Some applications require a foreground TTY access and/or send escape sequences aggressively.
 When ``tty`` is true, Turret runs the process via `Pexpect`_ and filters the output.
 Font style sequences are still available but all other escape sequences will be dropped.
-Try this option if your command dees not work or makes the log output collapse.
+Try this option if your command does not work or makes the log output collapse.

     .. _Pexpect: https://pexpect.readthedocs.io/en/stable/